-- Must be from Group 1-Mounts, 6-Rolls, 7-Walkovers/cartwheels or 8-Saltos. - Round-off is considered a sideward element. - BHS \(\frac{1}{4} \) or \(\frac{3}{4} \) to handstand is considered a backward element. - A jump backward BHS with 1⁄2 twist to walkover forward (Arabian walkover or salto) is considered a forward element. - A tic-toc can be considered either a forward or backward element (to the advantage of the gymnast). - b.
-Insufficient distribution of the elements
+- Must be from Group 1-Mounts, 6-Rolls, 7-Walkovers/cartwheels or 8-Saltos. - Round-off is considered a sideward element. - BHS \(\frac{1}{4} \) or \(\frac{3}{4} \) to handstand is considered a backward element. - A jump backward BHS with 1⁄2 twist to walkover forward (Arabian walkover or salto) is considered a forward element. - A tic-toc can be considered either a forward or backward element (to the advantage of the gymnast). - - Level of difficulty not maintained throughout the exercise. - Most difficult elements placed in the same section of the exercise.